brucefan1983/GPUMD/README.md

 You can cite the following paper if you use GPUMD to study heat transport using the in-out decomposition for 2D materials and/or the spectral decomposition method as described in it:
 * [3] Zheyong Fan, Luiz Felipe C. Pereira, Petri Hirvonen, Mikko M. Ervasti, Ken R. Elder, Davide Donadio, Tapio Ala-Nissila, and Ari Harju.
 Thermal conductivity decomposition in two-dimensional materials: Application to graphene.
 Phys.
 Rev. B, 95:144309, Apr 2017.

+You can cite the following paper if you use GPUMD to study heat transport using the HNEMD method:
+* [4] Z. Fan, H. Dong, A. Harju, T. Ala-Nissila, Homogeneous nonequilibrium molecular dynamics method for heat transport with many-body potentials, arXiv preprint arXiv:1805.00277